How To Make A Temporary Roof If Yours Gets Damaged By A Hurricane Or A Tornado

 Ever had the roof of your house damaged by high winds during a storm?
 Thankfully, we haven't (yet).
 But when we lived in Florida (especially when we were on the tiny little island called Gulf Breeze, near Pensacola) "roofs damaged by high winds" were a very common occurrence.

-But I could never find any step-by-step details for making a temporary roof using a blue tarp.
-I never understood how the tarp stayed in place until I saw some simple instructions for making a temporary roof in an old issue of This Old House magazine (March 2005).
+I could never find any step-by-step details for making a temporary roof using a blue tarp.
+And I never understood how the tarp stayed in place until I saw some simple instructions for making a temporary roof in an old issue of This Old House magazine.

 tempoorary-roof-from-this-old-house-march-2005.jpg